-The Wiston Estate is made up of 6,200 acres, of which woodland comprises around 1,200 acres.
+The Wiston Estate is situated in West Sussex and is located on the northern edge of the South Downs.
+It is made up of 6,200 acres, 1,200 of which is woodland.
 The woodland can be split into three different areas:

 - The downland woods situated on the southernmost part of the estate, from Findon village to ‘hillside’.

 - The ‘hillside’ runs along scarp slope of the South Downs from the town of Steyning to Washington village.